MceStartStopIO

 Used as input

-A rising edge of this input will start/hold/restart the system.
+A rising edge of this input will start the system by enabling the servos.

 This input can be connected to an HMI momentary button and if applicable, to a higher level state machine (e.g. machine operating mode).